janbar/BLOC/modules/sys/README.md

 exec(string IN, bytes INOUT, integer IN) returns boolean Execute a system command or a block of commands, and tail the output into the specified variable as a byte array with the given max size.
+Note that output size will be tuncated to 2GB.
+1  : command
+2  : variable to store output
+3  : tail max size

+exec(string IN, string IN, bytes INOUT, integer IN) returns boolean Execute a system command, send string as input, and tail the output into the specified variable as a byte array with the given max size.
+Note that output size will be tuncated to 2GB.
+1  : command
+2  : string to send as input
+3  : variable to store output
+4  : tail max size

+status() returns integer
+Read the return status of the last system command.

 setenv(string IN, string IN) returns string
 Sets the environment variable to the given value and returns the old value.